-Fifty-seven Sapelo Island property owners and other residents and two community organizations – Help Org Inc. and Raccoon Hogg Community Development Corporation – filed on December 9, 2015 a federal race discrimination lawsuit against McIntosh County, the state of Georgia, and the Sapelo Island Heritage Authority (SIHA).
+Fifty-four Sapelo Island property owners and other residents and two community organizations–Help Org Inc. and Raccoon Hogg Community Development Corporation–filed on December 9, 2015 a federal race discrimination lawsuit against McIntosh County, the state of Georgia, and the Sapelo Island Heritage Authority (SIHA).
 The families are descendants of Gullah-Geechee slaves who lived on the Georgia barrier island as far back as the 18th century.

 News & Updates